Wading through the flotsam and jetsam

 Losing control

-As we handed over design guidance to the delivery agency — I quickly saw we were losing the craft and execution details I spent so long poring myself over.
+As we handed over design guidance to the delivery agency — I, fortunately, can’t even remember who it was — I quickly saw we were losing the craft and execution details I spent so long poring myself over.
+As I focused on designing the children’s packaging, the delivery agency started sending us packaging to “match” to.
 Despite my increasing reticence about the craft of the work — I focused on my tasks.
+Evolving the baby and kid bee to align closer with our new adult bee and adapting our design language for the children’s packaging.

 Brand New start

-It took a few more months for the rebrand to hit the market.
+It took a few more months for the rebrand to hit the market — by this time, I had moved on from Ogilvy.
+I was over at IBM evolving into my truest Pokemon nerd form — which I’m still doing.
 One day I fired up Brand New and saw my chubby bee staring back at me.

 Shit.
 I. Was.
 Pumped.

 I’m still proud as hell of the project.
 I feel like I made my bones on this one.
+I also got to lead the work and find my own voice carrying more influence with the client than our own Executive team.
 The mark still holds up and has survived one acquisition.
 Who knows what the world holds for my little bee.
+I also genuinely have affection for the brand — I love their honey throat drops and some interesting work has happened as the brand has taken on a life of its own — I’m a big fan of the bee patterns they are featuring on their packaging now.

-It was no one person show though — Gina Maniscalco, Kelsey Plantas, and Erica Firestone.
-Had a fantastic account executive — Kristin Paulus.
-And the strategy work led by Dash Alison who is now Strategy Director at COLLINS.
+It was no one person show though — as I mentioned before — during the grind times, I had a crew of excellent designers to work with: Gina Maniscalco, Kelsey Plantas, and Erica Firestone.
+Had a fantastic account executive — who weathered my own mania like a pro — Kristin Paulus.
+The client team who did champion and push the work as much as they could — there are sometimes influences even they can’t control.
+And the strategy work which was led by Dash Alison who is now Strategy Director at COLLINS.

-I hope seeing how this Zarbee’s evolved can help other creatives think about how they steward projects and help designers realize design doesn’t happen in a vacuum — ever.
+I hope seeing how this Zarbee’s evolved can help other creatives think about how they steward projects and help designers and folks on the interwebs to realize design doesn’t happen in a vacuum — ever.

 This private publication is not affiliated with my employers or professional associations.
 Personal blog, personal opinions.
 Not speaking for anyone but myself. ✌️